 1988 Degussa purchases Ashland Oil Inc.'s carbon black production facilities in Aransas Pass, TX, Belpre, OH, and Ivanhoe, LA, forming Degussa Carbon Black Corporation.

 1986 Degussa gains full ownership of carbon black factories in Malmö (Sweden) and in Ravenna (Italy).

-1986 Degussa acquires the European carbon black works belonging to the Phillips Petroleum Company of Bartlesville, Oklahoma (USA).
+1986 Degussa acquires the European carbon black works belonging to the Phillips Petroleum Company of Bartlesville, OK (USA).
 This gives Degussa full ownership of the carbon black plants in Ambès (France) and Botlek (Netherlands).

 1986 Degussa purchases the Port Elizabeth, South Africa plant of Phillips Carbon Black, forming Algorax, a joint venture with the Industrial Development Corporation of South Africa.